mudassarzahid/cf_ai_narutoverse-chatbot/README.md

 1. **One-Time Data Setup**:
    The project relies on two initial setup scripts that must be run before starting the application.
-    * _D1 Database Population_: A script reads the `naruto-characters.json` file and inserts all character (
+    * _D1 Database Population_: A script reads the `naruto-characters.json` file and inserts all character data (
       e.g. name, summary, personality, story data) into a Cloudflare D1 database.
 Note: I obtained permission by Fandom.com to scrape that data from NarutoWiki.
 This repository does not contain the scraping script.
     * _Vectorize Index Creation_: A second script reads the same JSON file, splits the data into smaller chunks,